AnOrmaluser12/DroidCmdX/README.md

 A Small Benchmark I Tested.
 ----
-Benchmark On Redmi 10C, MIUI 14 (Android 13), No Custom ROM or Custom Kernal With Only 3 Settings In Scripts Which Is :
+Benchmark On Redmi 10C, MIUI 14 (Android 13), No Custom ROM or Custom Kernel With Only 3 Settings In Scripts Which Is :

 -Toggle Logs/etc > Off

+>
--Toggle MSAA/etc > OFF
+>-Toggle MSAA/etc > OFF
+>

--Toggle Show Debug > Off
+>-Toggle Show Debug > Off
+>
+>Some Of These Settings Is Merged Into **Toggle Logs/etc**

 And Here Is The Results: